Eunice-Osuagwuh/aws-cloud-devops-projects/02-vpc-networking/README.md

 ### Phase IV: Internet Gateway
 ![Internet Gateway](images/internet-gateway.png)

-1. Create an **Internet Gateway (IGW)** and attach it to the VPC.
+1. Created an Internet Gateway and attached it to the VPC.
-2. Edit the route table for the public subnet to add a route to `0.0.0.0/0` via IGW.
+2. Edited the route table for the public subnet to add a route to `0.0.0.0/0` via IGW.

 **Review:** Allows secure internet access for public subnet resources.